bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image620.png?raw=true"
   style="width:50%"
-  title="4.05 Refactored script." />
+  title="4.05 Refactored script"
   alt="4.05 Refactored script." />
 </p>
 This is our entire script and it's working pretty well at this point.
 We've done a little bit of refactoring to get it to a little bit more compact and a little bit more readable.
 We've tried a few different methods to make that all work, and it's all working great.
 We could leave the script at the bottom of the page, there's not that much to it and it's fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 621. move script to external file & invoke (343) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image621.png?raw=true"
   style="width:50%"
-  alt="Move script to external file and invoke immediately." />
+  title="Move script to external file and invoke immediately" alt="Move script to external file and invoke immediately." />
 </p>
 But just for the sake of practice, let's move it to an external file and link it up and then use our scope and best practices for converting everything.
 I'm going to come over here, I'm going to need to make a folder.
 I'm going to make a file and call it script.js.
 On that file, I'm going to add my IIFE, my immediately invoked function expression.
 That starts with parentheses, and then in there I add a function with its parentheses and it's curly braces, and then another set of parentheses and a /semicolon.
 This thing will run when the script file loads, and my script is going to go inside the curly braces, so I'm going to move those down.

 Also I'm going to add in here my use strict directive, which is going to make sure that I'm not defining any variables without the var keyword, they don't